Department of Women's and Gender Studies

-For almost fifty years, Women's and Gender Studies at West Chester University has integrated the valuable life experiences of those people who have been traditionally neglected in academia:
+For more than fifty years, Women's and Gender Studies at West Chester University has integrated the valuable life experiences of those people who have been traditionally neglected in academia:

 We continue this tradition by encouraging our students to incorporate their own voices and experiences into their studies, which helps students understand their own identities in relation to society and culture.
 It is through this shared understanding that sustainable social change begins, develops, and perseveres.

 One way change occurs is within your engagement with others.
 Today, employers seek people who can effectively address diverse issues and diverse people.
 Many disciplines teach you about the importance of diversity.
 Our program will not only do this, but will also teach you the language and skills you need to create and facilitate a respectful space for all of your future clients, patients, employees, or students.

 In this major and minor, students learn about, analyze, and apply:

 How categories of identity (race, class, gender, age, ability, sexuality, nationality, etc.) and structures of inequality are historically and currently experienced, represented, and resisted by people

 How the theoretical issues examined through intersectional feminism are produced in specific cultural global contexts